appcircleio/appcircle-docusaurus/docs/self-hosted-runner/installation.md

 You need to install some workflow required build tools once before executing any build pipeline.

-You can install iOS platform tools, android platform tools or both of them for your requirements.
+You can install iOS platform tools, android platform tools or both of them according to your requirements.

 Below are some example configurations which shows you some sample runner configuration scenarios: